eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 Implementations MAY support requesting presentation of [=Verifiable Credentials=] using a set of scope values.
 A scope is an alias for a well-defined Presentation Definition.
 The specific scope value and the mapping between it and the respective Presentation Definition are out of the scope of this specification.
 The array MUST contain at least one value.
 If the array is empty, the [=Credential Service=] MUST return `HTTP 4xx`.
+If the array contains scopes that a client is not entitled to, the [=Credential Service=] MUST return `HTTP 2xx` with the [PresentationResponseMessage](#presentation-response-message)'s `presentation` array holding less entries than requested.

 A scope is a string value in the form: